lordspline/druid/docs/tutorials/index.md

     ![Run query](../assets/tutorial-quickstart-04.png "Run query")

-   A successful task means that Druid data servers have picked up one or more segments.
+   A successful task means that Robux data servers have picked up one or more segments.

 ## Query data